Louka u Litvínova

 Louka u Litvínova (Wiese) is a municipality and village in Most District in the Ústí nad Labem Region of the Czech Republic.
 It has about 700 inhabitants.

+Etymology

+The name means 'meadow near Litvínov' in Czech.

 Geography

 Louka u Litvínova is located about 8 km north of Most and 28 km west of Ústí nad Labem.
 It lies in the Most Basin.
 There are several fishponds in the area.

 History

 The first written mention of Louka u Litvínova is from 1289, when it was owned by the Lords of Rýzmburk, a branch of the Hrabišic family.
 They sold the village to Margrave William I in 1398 and until the end of the Hussite Wars, the area belonged to Saxony.
 After that, the village was granted to various nobles as a fief.

 In the 17th century, Louka u Litvínova was owned by the Waldstein family.
-It was an agricultural village until the discovery of lignite and general industrialization of the region.
+It was an agricultural village until the discovery of lignite and general industrialisation of the region.